-Get quick knowledgeable answers from experienced consultants who respond to your questions at ABCs of Finance.
+Get quick, knowledgeable answers from experienced consultants who respond to your questions at ABCs of Finance.
 These professionals bring years of experience in public accounting and as Controllers, Chief Financial Officers and Treasurers.
 Their expertise is centered on supplying the self-employed and smallbusiness owner with an understanding of accounting and financial issues in today's world.
 Visit www.
-NASE.org and click on ABCs of Finance from the Business Resources drop-down menu, or enter the Quick Link "ABCs."
+NASE.org and click on ABCs of Finance from the Knowledge Center, or enter the Quick Link "ABCs."